-Both human beings and automobiles need jewelry.
-And as our coachbuilt vehicles are made entirely by hand of the best materials, we chose to eliminate any plastics to be used for our jewelry.
-Our badge design is handmade in metal, as it looks and feels better compared to plastic and gives a far superior finish in comparison too.
-As our supplier is dealing with OEM companies the quality is outstanding: the badges have been teste for UV, discolouration, road salt and corrosion.
+As our coachbuilt vehicles are made entirely by hand of the best materials, we chose to eliminate plastics to be used for our jewelry.
+Our badge is handmade in metal, as it looks and feels better and gives a far superior finish in comparison too.
+The perceived quality is outstanding: the badges feel heavy and the material looks great.

-We had quite a wish list and lenghty conversations over the period of many months – after the design freeze – on executing our badge design and its production: because of the very sharp edges we required, stamping our badges in a regular fashion was not a possibility.
-In that case only a rounded edge could be incorporated due to the technical restriction of the stamping procedure.
+Because of the sharp edges we required, stamping our badges was not a possibility.
+In that case only a rounded edge could be incorporated, due to the technical restriction of the stamping procedure.
 Our badge design required a 90 degree top and the 45 degree facetted corner, so they had to be cast in zinc alloy rather than stamped in copper.
-A special 3D mold to cast the badges was made.
-This tool was used to injection mold the base metal and create the cut-out look we designed.
+A special tool was made to injection mold the badge and create the cut-out look we designed.

 The black chrome showcases the quality of the base metal material beautifully and – depending on the angle – appear to be either fully black or chromed.
 The colour also refers to the quality of the coachbuilding process.